 Scully changes the color scheme every year.
 “I usually look at color trends in January … A future combination might be grape, chocolate and Merlot.”

-This year, Ladew’s new director of horticulture, Adrienne Hojnowski, joins Scully in container collaboration.
-“Adrienne has a really good plant vocabulary, trees and shrubs in particular, so she’s great to work with on plant hardiness and how plants work in designated spaces,” Scully says.
-In fact, they recently removed the river birch trees from the courtyard containers and replaced them with American hornbeams and a star magnolia, with a smoke bush on the way.
+really good plant vocabulary, trees and shrubs in particular, so she’s great to work with on plant hardiness and how plants work in designated spaces,” Scully says.
+In fact, they

 “Fran’s skilled design eye combined with the creative energy of the horticulture staff result in containers that evolve throughout the seasons in clever, and often enchanting, ways,” says executive director Emily Emerick.
 “They’re always a surprise for our visitors!”